-The Five Islands School have had an interim executive board (IEB) in place since January 2017.
+The Five Islands Academy have had an interim executive board (IEB) in place since January 2017.
 This board was established by the Local Authority to support the school in its transition to joining a MAT and to work with the leadership to improve standards, following the Ofsted inspection in 2016.

 The IEB consisted of: